In this article:

 Negative reviews can be discouraging, especially after you’ve invested time, effort, and care into your beers.
 For small business owners and independent brewers, the feedback may even feel personal.
 While that’s natural, remember that we generally will not take action on:

-- Low beer ratings with no comment
+- Low drink ratings with no comment

 - Commentary that seems rude, vulgar, or condescending, but does not clearly violate our Community Guidelines